Siege of Merv (1221): Siege

 The garrison at Merv was only about 12,000 men, and the city was inundated with refugees from eastern Khwarazm.

 In April 1221, Tolui, son of Genghis Khan, besieged the city for six days.
 On the seventh day, he assaulted Merv.
 However, the garrison beat back the assault and launched their own counter-attack against the Mongols.
 The garrison force was similarly forced back into the city.
 The next day, the city's governor surrendered the city on Tolui's promise that the lives of the citizens would be spared.
 As soon as the city was handed over, however, Tolui slaughtered almost every person who surrendered, in a massacre possibly on a greater scale than that at Gurganj.
 The Afghan and Khalaj parts of the Mongol army led unimaginable tortures that "no man has ever seen the like."
 They lit citizens on fire, and exacted other torture methods.
 Arab historian Ibn al-Athir described the event basing his report on the narrative of Merv refugees:

-Genghis Khan sat on a golden throne and ordered the troops who had been seized should be brought before him.
+Tolui Khan sat on a golden throne and ordered the troops who had been seized should be brought before him.
 When they were in front of him, they were executed and the people looked on and wept.
 When it came to the common people, they separated men, women, children and possessions.
 It was a memorable day for shrieking and weeping and wailing.
 They took the wealthy people and beat them and tortured them with all sorts of cruelties in the search for wealth ...
 Then they set fire to the city and burned the tomb of Sultan Sanjar and dug up his grave looking for money.
 They said, 'These people have resisted us' so they killed them all.
-Then Genghis Khan ordered that the dead should be counted and there were around 700,000 corpses.
+Then Tolui Khan ordered that the dead should be counted and there were around 700,000 corpses.

 Buildings which survived the siege.
 Clockwise from top left: Seljuq sultan Ahmad Sanjar's mausoleum; Great Kyz Qala, and the Little Kyz qala.

 A Persian historian, Juvayni, put the figure at more than 1,300,000.
 Each individual soldier of the conquering army "was allotted the execution of three to four hundred persons," many of those soldiers being levies from Sarakhs who, because of their town's enmity toward Merv, "exceeded the ferocity of the heathen Mongols in the slaughter of their fellow-Muslims."
 Almost the entire population of Merv, and refugees arriving from the other parts of the Khwarazmian Empire, were slaughtered, making it one of the bloodiest captures of a city in world history.